ganrad/aks-hackathon/2-Test-Microservice/README.md

    orders/{id} | PUT | To update a new purchase order.
 The API consumes and produces orders in `JSON` format. orders/{id} | DELETE | To delete a purchase order.

-You have now completed this lab exercise.
-Go back to the parent project and proceed with the next challenge.
+You have now completed this challenge.
+Return to the parent project and proceed with the next challenge.